metwse/itu-blg317e-assignment/README.md

 This application provides a web-based interface for visualizing data from the World Bank.

+## Direct Database Access API
+The direct data management routes are protected and grouped under the `/internal` prefix.
+Routes in this group are not enabled by default, you can enable them by setting `INTERNAL_ACCESS_TOKEN` environment variable.

 ## Quick Start
 This is the fastest way to get the entire project (application and database) running.
 This method uses the settings in the `docker-compose.yml` file.